amrrady/RoadToFAANG/README.md

 # RoadToFAANG
-Let's try to step up our game, learn more, and tackle the next challenge.
+Let's try to step up our game.